Gen-X Parents Like Me Refuse To Praise Their Kids For Anything Less Than 100%

 Don’t confuse my lack of praise for abuse.

 I never tell my kids that they suck.
 I always offer encouragement.
-But I refuse to lie to them and tell them they did a wonderful job, in athletics or academics when they obviously didn’t.
+But I refuse to lie to them and tell them they did a wonderful job, in athletics or academics, when they didn’t, as recommended by a study in Psychological Bulletin.
 I will never let them believe that not practicing or failing to give it all they’ve got is okay.

 I see so many parents and grandparents doing this, my family and in-laws included.
-They believe that in order to show children love, you must constantly praise them.
+They believe that to show children love, you must constantly praise them.
 This is simply not true.

 If my daughter had been aggressive and not been chewing her cuticles during her game, yet she still failed to block those shots, I wouldn't have been disappointed.
 I would have applauded her for doing her best because that’s what matters.
 She would’ve gotten a “good job” and a chocolate ice cream cone.